GIL-UNAM/SENT-COVID/README.md

 #  Corpus-SENT-COVID
 This repository contains information from the project to identify sentiments and emotions in tweets related to COVID-19.
 The Polarity and Emotions corpora contain the same number of tweets.
-We provide the tweets ID and the corresponding sentiment and emotion labels.
-This is require in the X/Twitter social media policies.
-For more information conctact us.
+We provide just the ID of the tweets (this is require in the X/Twitter social media policies.
+For more information about the tweets contact us) and the corresponding sentiment and emotion labels.

 # Corpus General Information